 Trying to figure out the password for a password protected MS Office document?
 This free solution might do the trick.
 It attempts to guess the password using a long list of potential passwords that you provide.
 This works for all MS Office document types (docx, xlsx, pptx, etc).
 There are three different solutions provided in this blog post so read through the entire thing and choose the one that best fits your needs before you get started.

 Let’s say we want to guess the password for a file called crackme.xlsx.
 Put this file on your desktop along with these two files:

 You can download msoffice-crypt.exe as described here.

 The rockyou file is a well-known list of passwords used for guessing passwords.
 You can download the rockyou list here.
-This file is compressed but you can download the free WinRaR tool here to extract it.
 Alternatively, you can make any password list you want, but rockyou is a good start.